ADIMAY by ADITI MAYER explores the intersections between

 In 2014, Aditi had her start in the sustainable fashion movement after learning about the Rana Plaza Factory Collapse.
 Seeing the fashion industry’s disproportionate on people of color globally, Aditi looked to understand the historical and sociopolitical underpinnings that allow the fashion industry to function in a colonial manner, rooted in exploitation and extraction of both labor and the natural environment.

-Since then, she has become a leading voice in the sustainability movement, approaching her work from multiple domains: from grassroots organizing in Downtown LA’s garment district to educating folks on the importance of diverse perspectives.
+Since then, she has become a voice in the larger sustainability movement, approaching her work from multiple domains: from grassroots organizing in Downtown LA’s garment district to educating folks on the importance of diverse perspectives.

 Alongside the ADIMAY platform, Aditi works as a model and creative consultant, living up to her mission of pushing a socially conscious & sustainable slant in all her endeavors.